Northern Ireland Business & Human Rights Forum

 The Northern Ireland Human Rights Commission further submitted a detailed policy response to the Joint Committee on Human Rights’ Human Rights and Business Inquiry in July 2016.

-Our Chief Commissioner, Les Allamby, who is the current Chair of the Forum, recently submitted an oral statement to the 35th Session of the UN Human Rights Council on business and human rights.
+Our Chief Commissioner, Les Allamby, recently submitted an oral statement to the 35th Session of the UN Human Rights Council on business and human rights.
 You can watch the joint statement written by the Northern Ireland Human Rights Commission, the Scottish Human Rights Commission and the Equality and Human Rights Commission here or read it here.

 How to join us!

 The forum is always open to new members.
 Forum meetings are held quarterly.

 For further information, contact Zara Porter at: email@example.com